 ELT 1263.
-BLUEPRINT READING.
+ELECTRICAL DRAWINGS & SCHEMATICS.
 This course introduces architectural, industrial, mechanical, and electrical symbols needed to read blueprints and schematic diagrams.
 Prints and drawings associated with electrical wiring will be studied.
-(Lecture, 2 hrs.; Lab, 2 hrs.)
+(Lecture, 1 hr.; Lab, 4 hrs.)

 ELT 1273.
 SWITCHING CIRCUITS FOR RESIDENTIAL, COMMERCIAL, AND INDUSTRIAL APPLICATIONS.
 This course provides an introduction to various methods by which switches and control devices are installed.
 It includes installation and operation of residential/commercial automation systems.
 (Lecture, 2 hrs.; Lab, 2 hrs.)